frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/concussion.md

 > _"**Concussion** &mdash; A concussion, also known as a mild traumatic brain injury (mTBI), is a head injury that temporarily affects brain functioning.
 Symptoms may include loss of consciousness; memory loss; headaches; difficulty with thinking, concentration, or balance; nausea; blurred vision; dizziness; sleep disturbances, and mood changes.
 > Should resolve on its own within a few days, but can be worsened by repeated head injuries."_

-**Causes**: Blunt force trauma to the head.
-May be caused by any violent impact to the head, such as hand-to-hand combat, being struck by a projectile, or explosions.

-**Effects**: A concussion may range from a mild headache to full unconsciousness, depending on the severity of the injury.
-The pawn may experience a temporary loss of consciousness, memory loss, painful headaches, disorientation,difficulty with thinking, nausea and vomiting, blurred vision, and dizziness.
-Repeated head injuries may worsen the condition or lead to a [hemorrhagic stroke](/docs/wiki/injuries/hemorrhagic-stroke.md#hemorrhagic-stroke).

 ```mermaid
 ---
 config: